openstate/open-raadsinformatie/README.md

         copytruncate
     }

+In development Flower provides insight in the queues of Celery.
+You can access the Flower dashboard via `http://localhost:81/workers`.

 ## Import a municipality in development:
 The following commands build and start the Docker containers, empty the PostgreSQL and Redis databases and Elastic Search index for a fresh start and then import a municipality for a certain date range.